 Currently, INTACS are mostly used to treat disorders such as keratoconus and ectasia after LASIK or PRK surgery when eyeglasses or contact lenses no longer provide adequate vision or are uncomfortable.

-In radial keratotomy and astigmatic keratotomy, surgeons change the shape of the cornea by making deep incisions in the cornea using a diamond blade.
+In radial keratotomy and astigmatic keratotomy, surgeons change the shape of the cornea by making deep incisions in the cornea using a diamond or stainless steel blade or laser.

 Radial keratotomy has been replaced by laser vision correction and is rarely used.